arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tech-specs.md

-Here you will find the technical specifications for the Arduino® Portenta C33:
+Here you will find the technical specifications for the Portenta C33: